-- make them aware that there is a specific issue about consent.
+- Children's Social Care investigations or assessments of concerns under section 17 of the Children Act 1989.
+Children's Social Care will assume that we have obtained consent from the parents to share information unless we make them aware that there is a specific issue about consent.
 This must be discussed with a social worker in the Single Point of Advice. - Early help (level 3) referrals and assessments.
-Assessments are undertaken with the agreement of the child and their parents or carers. - 12.11 If you are in any doubt about the need for seeking consent, get advice from the DSL or from the Children's Social Care Single Point of Advice. - 12.12 Keep a record of your decision to share information, with or without consent, and the reasons for it.
-Remember also that it is just as important to keep a record of why you decided not to share information as why you did so.
+Assessments are undertaken with the agreement of the child and their parents or carers. - 10.11 Where there is any doubt about the need for seeking consent, advice will be sought from the DSL or from the Children's Social Care Single Point of Advice. - 10.12 A record will be made of the decision to share information, with or without consent, and the reasons for it.
+Equally a record will be made of any decision not to share information including the reason for this.

-13 RECORD KEEPING
+11 RECORD KEEPING